ananthp/beautifulnote/blog/_posts/2017-12-03-carnatic-swarasthanas.markdown

 }
 </script>

 Carnatic music has 16 swarasthanas packed in 12 distinct positions.
-The 12 tones are more or less universal; many systems of music around the world have them, may be with some differences in the ratios/frequencies of individual notes.
-(Checkout [Shruti Carnatic Tuner](https://play.google.com/store/apps/details?id=org.kuyil.shruti) for precise swarasthanas used in Carnatic music)
+The 12 tones are more or less universal; many systems of music around the world have them, may be with some differences in the ratios/frequencies of individual notes. (*Checkout <a {{ site.external_link }} href='https://play.google.com/store/apps/details?id=org.kuyil.shruti'>Shruti Carnatic Tuner</a> for precise swarasthanas used in Carnatic music*)

 <img id="table" class="img-responsive center-block" alt="Carnatic Swarasthanas" src="{{ page.image }}" />